-Recently, a team of students from INSOFE worked with a retail firm from USA that sells educational products for children.The task was to extract interesting sales and behavioral patterns from the customer data.
-This workuncovered two important reasons why managers should move from intuitive decision making to data-driven decision making.
+Recently, we worked with a retail firm from the USA that sells educational products for children.The task was to extract interesting sales and behavioural patterns from the customer data.
+This work uncovered two important reasons why managers should move from intuitive decision making to data-driven decision making.

 Patterns from data can crush intuition

 This company makes most of its sales in December and January, as shown in the graph below.